iamashishdutta/mongoose-comment-manager/README.md

 const userManager = new UserManager(dbConfig, tableName);
 ```

-**Note:** This package can handle both **single** and **multiple** user requests.
-You can pass a single user object or an array of users to most methods, making it flexible for both small and large operations. ✨
+> **Note:** This package can handle both **single** and **multiple** user requests.
+You can pass a single user object or an array of users to most methods, making it flexible for both small and large operations.

 ---

 ## Methods 💻

 ### Create Users ✍️

-Create multiple users at once or a single user.
+Create one or more users at once.
 You can pass an array of user data or a single user object.

 ```js
 // Single User